-Your counselor, principal and teachers can help you figure out how to make the most of high school.
+Your counselor, principal, and teachers can help you figure out how to make the most of your high school experience.
 Try asking these questions:

-- Does our school offer elective classes that I may be interested in?
+- Does our school offer elective classes that may interest me?

 - Are there school clubs related to my interests?
 If not, how do I start one?

 - Can I take an interest inventory?
-(This is a kind of test that can show you careers that match your interests.)
+(This test shows you careers that match your interests.)

 What should I do if I’m not sure what I’m interested in?